 Select Peak analysis component and Add Mapping.
 The total number of maps created will be three (1 parameter x 1 replication x 1 times x 3 variables).
 Enter “Date Mapping” for the Name, this will be displayed in the project window.
-From the drop-down menus select “Universal Krigin” for the Interpolation Method and “Newfoundland 30s.tif” for the Input DEM.
-In the section for Output Map Name, delete %c, and enter “%v_%t(date)”.
+From the drop-down menus select “Universal Kriging” for the Interpolation Method and “Newfoundland 30s.tif” for the Input DEM.
+In the section for Output Map Name, enter “%v_%t(date)”.
 Click OK.

 Click on Create a legend file.
 Select Create QGIS style file.
 The two drop-down menus give options for Palette and Color.
 Select RdBu and Interpolated, respectively.
 Finally, enter Use mean as +/-1.5 and click OK to save.

+Execute only the last map creation.